shorthouse/RemindMe/README.md

 ![RemindMe Main](https://user-images.githubusercontent.com/73708076/207454305-b870d65b-6065-4af2-ae4c-0ae64c1e6adc.png)

 # RemindMe 🔔
-**RemindMe** is an Android app that allows you to set customised reminders, giving you more time to relax 🏖️.
+**RemindMe** is an Android app for setting customised reminders, giving you more time to relax 🏖️.

-The core features of the app are fully completed, and the app is under heavy development to further build upon its feature set.
+The core features of the app are fully implemented, and the app is under heavy development to further build upon its feature set.

 # Architecture 🛠
 RemindMe is built using Kotlin and follows [best practices](https://developer.android.com/topic/architecture/recommendations) for Android architecture, including: